YashPanchalp/Project3---Parelllex_Website-Gujrat_Top_places_to_visit/README.md

 A paralllex 3-D effect Webstie of Top places to visit in Gujrat.

-It having the best recommanded places and the destinatons for that place too.
+It having the best recommanded places and the destinatons to visit nearby too with specified source.

 Includes all nessasry photos and inforation.